For the meaningful tailored-made ceremony you deserve

 Gail is a forensic psychologist; she is also Vice President of the Malta Humanist Association.
 A lover of books, languages, and cultures and hopes to pass this on to her daughter who is the focus of her life.

-In her spare time, when not at a Foo Fighters concert, Gail may be spotted at the sea or under it, on a scuba dive or two, at the shooting range, or watching a good game of rugby.
+In her spare time, when not at a Foo Fighters concert, Gail may be spotted by the sea or under it, on a scuba dive or two, at the shooting range, or watching a good game of rugby.

 She has lived in over 5 countries apart from her beloved Malta where she plans to stay.
 Gail was inspired to become a Humanist Celebrant by the fact that she couldn’t have a Humanist Baby Naming Ceremony for her daughter because there were no trained celebrants in Malta at the time.